railsgirls-jp/railsgirls.jp/_posts/2012-08-06-first-rails-girls-in-japan.markdown

 Many Rubyists and Rails developers are in Tokyo, while not many in Sapporo.
 Besides, Rubyists in Sapporo are all super busy for RubyKaigi.
 Choosing a place is also easy in Tokyo since there are many possible places to have the Rails Girls event.
 Among them, I chose COOKPAD.
-COOKPAD was a diamond sponcer at RailsConf 2012 and orignizes meetups for Rubyists regularly.
+COOKPAD was a diamond sponsor at RailsConf 2012 and orignizes meetups for Rubyists regularly.
 I've talked with some COOKPAD develepers in person.
 When Kakutani-san, a Rails Girls Tokyo organizer, contacted COOKPAD, they immediately said OK to use a room.
 Of course, it's free with free internet connection.